kyma-project/api-gateway/docs/user/apirule-migration/01-82-migrate-allow-noop-no_auth-v1beta1-to-v2.md

 This example assumes that the targeted workload is only exposed by a single APIRule in version `v1beta1`.

 > [!WARNING]
 > If multiple APIRules target the same workload, you must perform an additional migration step to avoid traffic disruption.
-This step involves creating a temporary AuthorizationPolicy before applying first migrated APIRule `v2` to allow traffic for workloads exposed by APIRules `v1beta1` not yet migrated to version `v2`.
-For detailed instructions, refer to the [Resolving RBAC Access Denied Errors](./01-90-rbac-access-denied.md) documentation before proceeding.
+This step involves creating an additional, temporary AuthorizationPolicy before applying first migrated APIRule `v2` to allow traffic for workloads exposed by APIRules `v1beta1` not yet migrated to version `v2`.
+For detailed instructions, refer to the [Migrate multiple APIRules `v1beta1` targeting same workload](./01-90-migrate-multiple-apirules-targeting-same-workload.md) documentation before proceeding.
 >

 1. Obtain a configuration of the APIRule in version `v1beta1` and save it for further modifications.